OICR/softeng-blog/_posts/francois_gerthoffert/2018-10-17-Agile-another-take-on-estimates.md

 More than only estimating how many days is needed to complete a sprint, it also gives us an indication that this team is, currently, fairly stable in its delivery pace:

-* Looking at the past 4 weeks, delivery should take 6 days
+* Looking at the past 4 weeks' velocity, delivery should take 6 days
-* Looking at the past 8 weeks, delivery should take 5 days
+* Looking at the past 8 weeks' velocity, delivery should take 5 days
-* Looking at the past 12 weeks, delivery should take 7 days
+* Looking at the past 12 weeks' velocity, delivery should take 7 days

 We can also look at the velocity for another team’s sprint, who resumed work a project recently.